Twinklebear/webgpu-cpp-gltf/README.md

-# WebGPU C++ -> Wasm Template
+# WebGPU C++/Wasm glTF Renderer

-Template to get started with WebGPU C++ projects targetting WebAssembly via Emscripten.
-Easily build apps and then test and deploy with Webpack.
+A glTF renderer in C++ using WebGPU that compiles to Wasm to run in the browser.